Tonawanda Community Air Quality Study

 - Elevated concentrations of benzene and formaldehyde were found at the industrial monitor on Grand Island Boulevard located next to NOCO Energy Corporation.
 Higher daily concentrations of benzene were found when the wind came from the direction of the largest known point source of benzene, the Tonawanda Coke Corporation (TCC).
 The formaldehyde evaluation indicated that the measured concentrations were influenced by local facilities and mobile sources.

-- The annual average concentration for six air toxics (1,3-butadiene, acetaldehyde, acrolein, benzene, carbon tetrachloride, and formaldehyde), each exceeded DEC's health-based annual guideline concentrations.
+- The annual average concentrations for six air toxics (1,3-butadiene, acetaldehyde, acrolein, benzene, carbon tetrachloride, and formaldehyde) exceeded their respective health-based DEC Annual Guideline Concentrations (AGCs).

 More details about the benzene results

-- The most recent monitoring data (July 2011 - June 2012) shows a decrease in benzene concentration in the community compared to the Study period (July 2007 - June 2008).
-The results at the industrial monitor (GIBI) show a reduction in benzene concentration of 86%.
-The estimated excess annual lifetime cancer risk was calculated to be 11 in-one-million.
-The residential monitor located at Brookside Terrace (BTRS) shows a 69% reduction in benzene concentration compared to the Study period.
-The estimated excess annual lifetime cancer risk at this monitor was calculated to be 5 in-one-million.
+- The most recent monitoring data (July 2015 - June 2016) show a decrease in benzene concentration in the community compared to the Study period (July 2007 - June 2008).
+The results at the industrial monitor (GIBI) show a reduction in benzene concentration of 92%.
+The estimated excess annual lifetime cancer risk was calculated to be 6.3 in-one-million.
+The residential monitor located at Brookside Terrace (BTRS) shows a 74% reduction in benzene concentration compared to the Study period.
+The estimated excess annual lifetime cancer risk at this monitor was calculated to be 4.1 in-one-million.
+See Tonawanda Community Air Quality Study Update, December 2016.

-- Observed benzene reductions were the result, in part, of operational modifications made by TCC in response to NYSDEC and USEPA's inspections of the facility and subsequent federal and state enforcement actions against TCC along with a reduction in overall production in the years following the Study year.
+- Observed benzene reductions were the result, in part, of operational modifications made by TCC in response to the NYSDEC's and the USEPA's inspections of the facility and subsequent federal and state enforcement actions against TCC, along with a reduction in overall production in the years following the Study year.

-What is being done to decrease exposures to air pollutants in the Tonawanda community?
+What was done to decrease exposures to air pollutants in the Tonawanda community?

 - In 2008 and 2009, DEC increased compliance inspections of all air pollution sources within the Study community and also has inspected additional sources outside the Study area.
 These inspections have focused on known facilities releasing benzene and other air toxics.

 - Specifically in April 2009, the EPA and DEC conducted a comprehensive compliance inspection of TCC.
 Civil enforcement actions were issued to TCC for violations of the Clean Air Act, the Clean Water Act, and the Resource Conservation and Recovery Act.
 Through the enforcement actions, the agencies are continuing efforts to further reduce emissions from the TCC facility.
-The emission reductions that have already occurred have resulted in reduced ambient air concentrations which are outlined in the full Study report and periodic updates that are available within additional pages of this DEC web site.
+The emission reductions that have already occurred have resulted in reduced ambient air concentrations of air toxics which are outlined in the full Study report and periodic community updates that are available through the links on this DEC web site.
+See Tonawanda Community Air Quality - Status Report, December 2016, Tonawanda Coke Corporation - Injunction Relief Actions

 - Additionally, in December 2009, the US Attorney's Office for the Western District of NY led federal investigators on a raid of TCC and subsequently commenced a criminal action against TCC.

-- DEC continues the air monitoring at two locations in the Study community.
-The results from these monitors will be used to examine further air pollution reduction measures for the facilities in the community.
+DEC continues the air monitoring at two locations in the Study community at Grand Island Boulevard (GIBI) and Brookside Terrace (BTRS).
+The results from these monitors are used to examine current air quality and trends in air toxics in the community since the conclusion of the original study.

 Where can I find more information?